catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 ::::::::

 :::: keypoints

-- `pandas` has functionality to read in many data formats (e.g., XML, JSON, Parquet) into Pandas DataFrames in Python.
+- `pandas` has functionality to read in many data formats (e.g., XLS, XML, Parquet) into Pandas DataFrames in Python.
 We can take advantage of this to transform many kinds of structured and semi-structured data into similarly formatted data.
 - The `help` function can be used to access function documentation, providing avenues to resolve problems on import of various data types.
-- When semi-structured data contains tabular data, we can extract the tabular data into a Pandas Dataframe.
+- Preview tools can help you:
+  - Know what to look for in your DataFrame in order to determine if you have read it in correctly
+  - Understand what has gone wrong if your DataFrame looks all messed up
+  - Formulate arguments which tell pandas what parts of a file to extract as a table and what parts to ignore

 ::::